The Industry Organizations Collaboration Effort

 Announcements (View All)

-NATF Criteria and Questionnaire version 6.0 and updated Revision Process posted for industry use
+NATF Supply Chain Security Criteria and Questionnaire version 7.0 posted for industry use

-The 2025 annual revision process has been completed with NATF approval of the final documents on May 20, 2025.
-The NATF Supply Chain Security Criteria and Energy Sector Supply Chain Risk Questionnaire version 6.0 documents have been posted for industry use on the Supply Chain Industry Coordination page of the NATF public website.
-The Version History link on that site includes prior versions and redlines.
-In addition, the NATF Criteria and Questionnaire Revision Process (formerly known as the Revision Process for the Energy Sector Supply Chain Risk Questionnaire and NATF Supply Chain Security Criteria) has also been updated.
+The annual Criteria and Questionnaire revision process has been recently completed with NATF approval of the final documents on May 19, 2026.
+The NATF Supply Chain Security Criteria and Energy Sector Supply Chain Risk Questionnaire version 7.0 documents have been posted for industry use on the Supply Chain Industry Coordination page of the NATF public website.
+The Version History link on that site also includes prior versions and redlines.

 These updates were reviewed and accepted by the ERO Enterprise to ensure its continued endorsement of the two NATF CIP-013 Implementation Guidance documents: NATF CIP-013 Implementation Guidance: Using Independent Assessments of Vendors and NATF CIP-013 Implementation Guidance: Supply Chain Risk Management Plans.

-NATF Supply Chain Risk Assessment Guidance is Published
+NATF Supply Chain Risk Controls and Monitoring Guidance Released

-This guidance, along with many other Supply Chain resources, may be found on NATF’s Supply Chain Industry Coordination website.
+This guidance, along with other supply chain resources, may be found on NATF’s Supply Chain Industry Coordination website